tfwillems/HipSTR/README.md

 HipSTR utilizes phased SNP haplotypes to phase the resulting STR genotypes.
 To do so, it looks for pairs of reads in which the STR-containing read or its mate pair overlap a samples's heterozygous SNP.
 In these instances, the quality score for the overlapping base can be used to determine the likelihood that the read came from each haplotype.
 Alternatively, when this information is not available, we assign the read an equal likelihood of coming from either strand.
 These likelihoods are incorporated into the HipSTR genotyping model which outputs phased genotypes.
 The quality of a phasing is reflected in the *PQ* FORMAT field, which provides the posterior probability of each sample's phased genotype.
 For homozygous genotypes, this value will always equal the *Q* FORMAT field as phasing is irrelevant.
 However, for heterozygous genotypes, if *PQ ~ Q*, it indicates that one of the two phasings is much more favorable.
 Alterneatively, if none of a sample's reads overlap heterozygous SNPs, both phasings will be equally probable and *PQ ~ Q/2*.
 To enable the use of physical phasing, supply HipSTR with the `--snp-vcf` option and a SNP VCF containing **phased** haplotypes.
 The schematic below outlines the concepts underlying HipSTR's physical phasing model:

 ![Phasing schematic!](https://raw.githubusercontent.com/tfwillems/HipSTR/master/img/phasing.png)

-## De novo Mutations
-To detect *de novo* STR mutations in families, one option is to generate HipSTR calls as described above, apply stringent filters to the genotypes (see below), and identify any sites where the genotypes are inconsistent with Mendelian inheritance.
-We used this approach in our [paper](http://biorxiv.org/content/early/2016/09/27/077727.full.pdf) to identify hundreds of replicable STR mutations in a well-studied trio in genomics.

-Although this approach can be effective, it does not provide a quantitative measure of the confidence in each identified mutation.
-To overcome this limitation, we've recently been developing **DenovoFinder**, a part of the *HipSTR* package that provides a more robust quantitative approach.
-This tool takes VCF files produced by **HipSTR** as input and computes the *likelihood* that a *de novo* mutation occurred at each STR for each family.
-To run **DenovoFinder**, your VCF file must contain a special type of field called phased genotype likelihoods (FORMAT field = PHASEDGL).
-As these are not included in the VCF by default, ensure that you run HipSTR with both the **--snp-vcf** and **--output-phased-gls** options if you're interested in using this module in later analyses.

-We'll add more documentation and a tutorial regarding **DenovoFinder** in the coming weeks, but in the mean time, please type `./DenovoFinder --help` for more information.
-As **DenovoFinder** is unpublished work, we ask that you don't publish any manuscripts using it until we've written a short publication describing its methodology and applications.

 ## Speed
 HipSTR doesn't currently have multi-threaded support, but there are several options available to accelerate analyses: